BaronKhan/VoiceRecognitionRPG/system-design.md

 "regenerate with a potion"
 - Did you mean?
 If so, then create synonym mapping
 - either action, target or context ambiguous
+- Note: only update if user says same ambiguous phrase twice